Internal · Instructor Reference

 , [CFI signature] [CFI cert #] Exp [mm/dd/yyyy] [Date]

-Only required if the Commercial Pilot Glider knowledge test was failed and is being retaken.
+Only required if the Commercial Pilot Glider knowledge or practical test was failed and is being retaken.

 AKTR, photo ID, pilot certificate, FAA Form 8710-1 (or IACRA equivalent), and logbook with all endorsements must be on hand at the practical test.